Thermocouples: Function and Application

 Type N: IEC – pink; BS – orange; ANSI – orange

-Download colour table of thermocouples as PDF:
+Download color table of thermocouples as PDF:

 _

-Limit deviations of thermocouples
+Tolerance limits of thermocouples

-Limit deviations are the maximum error or inaccuracy that can occur when measuring temperature with a thermocouple.
+Tolerance limits refer to the maximum error or inaccuracy that can occur when measuring temperature with a thermocouple.

-• Class 2: These are slightly less accurate than class 1, but are still used in many applications.
+• Class 2: These are slightly less accurate than Class 1 but are still used in many applications.

-Limit deviation type S
+Limit deviation Type S

-The K effect of type K thermocouples
+The K-effect of Type K thermocouples

-Although type K thermocouples can be used in an extremely wide temperature range, they are only reliable in everyday use below 250°C or above 600°C. This is due to a special phenomenon, called the “K effect”.
-This is due to a special phenomenon known as the K-effect or type K state.
+Although Type K thermocouples can be used in an extremely wide temperature range, they are only reliable in everyday use below 250°C or above 600°C. This is due to a special phenomenon known as the K-effect or Type K state.

 The K-effect: